apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ## S3Guard Command Line Interface (CLI)

-Note that in some cases an endpoint or a s3a:// URI can be provided.
+Note that in some cases an AWS region or s3a:// URI can be provided.

 Metadata store URIs include a scheme that designates the backing store.
 For example (e.g. dynamodb://&lt;table_name&gt;).
-As documented above, endpoints can be inferred if the URI to an existing bucket is provided.
+As documented above, AWS region can be inferred if the URI to an existing bucket is provided.

 ### Init

 ```
-hadoop s3a init -meta URI ( -endpoint ENDPOINT | s3a://BUCKET )
+hadoop s3guard init -meta URI ( -region REGION | s3a://BUCKET )
 ```

 Creates and initializes an empty metadata store.